 In short, Covid may presage an unfamiliar reorientation of politics and the governing of risk, including climate change.
 This seems to be characterized by turbulent and shifting coalitions clustering around polarized interpretations of specific – and no doubt asymmetrically and unequally distributed – risks as issues primarily of ‘freedom’ and ‘opportunity’, or ‘security’ and ‘threat’; and in ways that may make only passing, unstable and instrumental use of cultural discourses of (nationalist) besieged-ness vs. (globalist) togetherness.
 The complexity of these issues, as alluded to above, in turn only compounds this dynamic, allowing no single and definitive interpretation of an issue – and associated political movement – to settle into stable hegemony.
 So too the systematic inequalities of exposure, discussed more below, at the very least problematize the establishment of unifying national political narratives and policies with broad appeal across social stratifications and intersectional identities, even as the nation-state remains the pre-eminent scale of politics and government.

 Indeed, in the process, Covid starkly exposes how complex, unpredictable and poorly understood risks as central issues of contemporary government (as Kesselring and Freudendal suggest) are shaking up and reproblematizing settled – and long inadequate – socio-political common-sense understandings of ‘liberty’ per se; forcing societal confrontations, in a world of complex systems and intricate interdependencies that are increasingly evident and pressing, with the enduring fiction of the independent sovereign individual.
-Who moves and who doesn’t; who has to move and who doesn’t; when and where; and who gets to choose when and how – all these questions of interlocking im/mobilities thus become central political issues of the age, subject to ongoing, restless, vigorous and (re)constitutive contestation – as Lin and Yeoh (this issue) also depict in the case of Singapore, and as Hannam and Zuev (this issue) explore in far more interpersonal ethnographies of the ‘disruption of everyday rhythms’ in the case of Macau.
+Who moves and who doesn’t; who has to move and who doesn’t; when and where; and who gets to choose when and how – all these questions of interlocking im/mobilities thus become central political issues of the age, subject to ongoing, restless, vigorous and (re)constitutive contestation – as Lin and Yeoh (this issue) also depict in the case of Singapore, Heller (this issue) explores regarding migration into the EU, and as Hannam and Zuev (this issue) explore in far more interpersonal ethnographies of the ‘disruption of everyday rhythms’ in the case of Macau.

 Mobility studies includes an emphasis not only on largescale mobility (and immobility) regimes, but also more intimate and personal social practices of micro-mobilities, timing, and waiting.
 Regarding the former, Covid has not only dramatically problematized incumbent systems of mobility premised upon relatively unfettered and long-distance movement of people and, just as crucially, stuff; most obviously in the early months of the pandemic in terms of (lack of) access to PPE manufactured elsewhere in the world.
 But it is has also done so in ways that have starkly posed to a global population, thus far only dimly concerned, the growing global influence of an ascendant superpower that has a significantly different approach, as against incumbent norms, to politics and government, and hence also im/mobility: China.